 Our Commitment to Regulatory Compliance and Reporting

-As part of our public commitments, we began publicly reporting our compliance progress in our 2014 Annual Report.
-For 2021, we set a maximum of five forest management incidents leading to a regulatory infraction in Canada, with a long-term goal of zero infractions.2 We recorded two incidents in our Lac-Saint-Jean (Quebec) woodlands related to machinery trespasses, as well as the failure to maintain 30-meter edges on a cut, for a total of $4,190 in fines.
-For 2022, we have set the same target: no more than five forest management incidents leading to a regulatory infraction in Canada.2
+As part of our public commitments, we began publicly reporting our compliance with forest management regulations in 2014, setting annual targets ever since.
+For 2023, our objective was a maximum of five forest management incidents leading to a regulatory infraction in Canada, with a long-term goal of zero infractions.2 We received three notices of infraction for forest management incidents recorded in Ontario between 2018 and 2021, for a total of $16,000 in fines, and in 2023, we recorded one forest management incident leading to regulatory infractions.2 For 2024, we remain committed to recording no more than five forest management incidents leading to a regulatory infraction in Canada.2

 Information on regulatory compliance related to mill environmental performance is available on the Environmental Management page.